Tax cuts, spending boost likely in budget as Australia eyes return to surplus

 He has argued the cut is needed to keep Australia competitive for investors, but the opposition Labor Party has said it is a meaningless “zombie cut” without parliamentary support.

 Morrison is also expected to upgrade forecasts for economic growth.
-The Reserve Bank of Australia last week predicted domestic activity would accelerate this year to 3.25 percent from 2.4 percent in 2017.
-(Reporting by Swati Pandey and Jane Wardell; Editing by Richard Borsuk)
+The Reserve Bank of Australia last week predicted growth in domestic activity would accelerate this year to 3.25 percent from 2.4 percent in 2017.

+Reporting by Swati Pandey and Jane Wardell; Editing by Richard Borsuk, James Dalgleish & Shri Navaratnam